sourslaw/mac_ciao/README.md

 ![alt text](assets/screenshot.png)

 This is a static page for the illustrative application of IIIF Manifests and Universal Viewer.
-This is a resource for the talk, [‘Serving it Up with Ones and Zeroes:’ A Programmatic Workflow for Inserting Content Notices in Digital Collections](https://midwestarc.memberclicks.net/2025-call-for-poster-proposals).
+This is a resource for the talk, [Serving it Up with Ones and Zeroes: A Programmatic Workflow for Inserting Content Notices in Digital Collections](https://midwestarc.memberclicks.net/2025-call-for-poster-proposals).
 <hr>

 #### Speakers